Skip Navigation

 3. Three reference letters, with at least one from a current faculty member.

-All offers of internship positions are contingent on receipt of a satisfactory background check.
+All offers of positions are contingent on receipt of a satisfactory background check.
 KSC reserves the right to consider the findings relative to a particular position of hire, though the University System Policy has set a standard that no one should be employed in the University System of New Hampshire (of which KSC is a member) who has been convicted of a felony or violent misdemeanor in the last five (5) years.
-The Background Review will be conducted only as a post-internship offer review.
+The Background Review will be conducted only as a post-offer review.

 EEO Statement